We are breeding cats

 getting a pure bred kitten we will describe our usual process

 so you will know what to expect.
-You can tell us what your plans are for your kitty, about your family and what a great home
+You can tell us about your family and what a great home

 tell more what they will look like when they are older and what